-Less than a two-hour drive from New York City, White Plains is a Westchester County fixture.
+Less than an hour drive from New York City, White Plains is a Westchester County fixture.
 This mid-sized city is warm and welcoming, with plenty of things to do and see.

 Whether you’re into cultural attractions, shopping, or the great outdoors, you’ll find exciting places to suit your fancy in White Plains.